 Those who aren’t adverse to DIY building projects could make this a weekend or multi-weekend activity.
 Supplies aren’t difficult to procure, with most of your needed building materials available at your local home improvement store or at used and salvaged building supply centers, should you choose to utilize them.

-Getting Started: Considerations for Planning and Building Your Dream Greenhouse
+Getting Started Building Your Dream Greenhouse

 You’re no doubt excited to jump into the adventure of building your own attached greenhouse, but there are a few things to keep in mind before construction begins.